lunatic-fox/lext/doc/README.md

 <h2 name="table-reduce">
   table.reduce( )
 </h2>
-&nbsp; Return the accumulated result of all elements in the table.
+&nbsp; Returns the accumulated result of all elements in the table.

 ####  Syntax
 ~~~lua